miles-no/gather-your-party-with-svelte/workshop-tasks.md

 #### Intro

 Currently, the attributes do not affect the stats in any way.
-In the goals section you can see how we wish attributes should affect stats.
+In the "Goals section" you can see how we wish attributes should affect stats.
 You should be able to see any changes in the stats when an attribute is changed.

 To accomplish our goal we can use [Reactive Declarations](https://svelte.dev/tutorial/reactive-declarations) to change